André Spicer: Early life

-Spicer was born and raised in Whangarei, New Zealand.
+Spicer was born and raised in Whangārei, New Zealand.
 He earned a bachelor's degree from the University of Otago, and a PhD from the University of Melbourne.

 Career

-Spicer started his career at the University of Warwick and eventually became a Professor of Organisation Studies there.
+Spicer started his career at the University of Warwick and eventually became a professor of Organisation Studies there.
 He then became Professor of Organisational Behaviour at Bayes Business School, City, University of London.
 He was the founding director of ETHOS: The Centre for Responsible Enterprise there and the Head of the Faculty of Management.

 His research on wellbeing, organizational politics, organisational culture, employee identity, new organizational forms, work space and leadership among other areas of expertise have been published in numerous top scholarly journals.

 Spicer is the author of a number of books include The Wellness Syndrome, The Stupidity Paradox, Desperately Seeking Self Improvement and Business Bullshit.

 He has written columns for the Guardian, the Financial Times, New Statesman and The Conversation.

 Spicer has co-authored reports on the culture of banking and financial regulators.

-On 1st December 2021, Spicer was named Bayes Business School’s Interim Dean following the departure of Professor Paolo Volpin.
+On 1 December 2021, Spicer was named Bayes Business School's Interim Dean following the departure of Professor Paolo Volpin.
 In March 2022, Spicer was appointed as the permanent Dean.